tahaelbayad/SuperheroesGroup/readme.md

          146621514      branch-misses                    #    0.06% of all branches

-### Recording with Perf Record

-Note: we coudln't execute perf record command on sifive nodes.

-So far, we tried the following commands:
+For what about the 64-cores nodes, we can exploit perf record command, sampling the events we want as shown:

 ```bash